barryclark/jekyll-now/_posts/2019-10-28-System-Documentation.md

 > An example embedded mermaidJS diagram

-This has been generated using the following code in this blog post's Markdown
+This has been generated using the following embedded code in this blog post's Markdown.
+The browser loads the library which locates and parses mermaid's descriptive language.
+Simples!

 ```html
 <script src="mermaid.min.js"></script>